surf-api/specification/README.md

 The Open Education API is an open source, community-driven project.
 If you'd like to contribute, please follow the [Contributing Guidelines](CONTRIBUTING.md).

-## Community

-The Open Education API is driven by the [Open Education API Working Group](https://openonderwijsapi.nl/en/community/).
-The working group includes representatives of higher education institutions and suppliers.